loveandpwns/Event-Sim/README.md

 ### How It Works

-Bonded tributes have a **95% chance** of being selected together for non-fatal events when both are:
+Bonded tributes have a high chance of being selected together for non-fatal events when both are:
 - Alive
 - Available (not already used in another event that phase)
 - Compatible with the event requirements

-**Bonds only affect non-fatal event selection.** Fatal events treat all tributes equally regardless of bonds.
+**Bonds only affect non-fatal event selection unless bond protection is enabled.** Fatal events treat all tributes equally regardless of bonds.
 Bonded pairs have no advantage over other tributes and 40 million test simulations prove this.

 ### Setting Up Bonds